 Caution.
-Never push the brake pedal down when the spring brakes are on.
+Do not apply excessive brake pedal pressure when the spring brakes are on.
 If you do, the brakes could be damaged by the combined forces of the springs and the air pressure.
 Many brake systems are designed so this will not happen.
 But not all systems are set up that way, and those that are may not always work.
-It is much better to develop the habit of not pushing the brake pedal down when the spring brakes are on.